ncachanosky/Macro-with-Python/content/python/06_Ramsey/_index.md

 ## The code

-The Python code has the following structure.
-Following the above discussion, after importing the required packages and defining parameters and arrays, the equilibrium, gold values, and _loci_ lines are calculated.
-The code plots two graphs.

-The first one shows the _loci_ lines with five sample paths (in red).
+The `Python` code starts by calculating and plotting the the equilibrium, gold values, and _loci_ lines.
+The code plots this in two graphs.
+The first one shows the _loci_ lines with five sample paths (in <span style="color:red">red</span>).
 Each one of these sample paths depicts the unstable dynamics of the model.
-The second graph plots the stable-path (in blue).
+The second graph plots the stable-path (in <span style="color:blue">blue</span>)).

 ### Estimating the stable-path

-A common way to estimate the stable-path is with a "shooting" methodology.
+A common way to estimate the stable-path is with a "shooting" algorithm.
 This approach shoots a number of paths until it finds one that is close enough the actual stable path.
-Let $\tilde{k}$ and $\tilde{c}$ denote estimated values of the path produced by the "shooting" algorithm.
+An arbitrarily chosen tolerance level defines what *close enough* means for the algorithm.

 This note uses a **simple** code and methodology to illustrate this type of numerical method.
 It is not intended to be the more efficient one.
 The stable path is estimated in two halves.
 One estimation for the stable path section to the left of the equilibrium point, and another estimation for the stable path to the right of the equilibrium point.
 These two estimations are coded as two different functions: (1) backward shoot and (2) forward shoot respectively.
 Alternatively, one simple "shoot" function could include both initial locations.
+Let $\tilde{k}$ and $\tilde{c}$ denote estimated values of the path produced by the "shooting" algorithm.

-These type of iterations can be time consuming depending on how many shoots the code is going to perform (which depends on how big a correction is when a shoot misses the steady-state), what the tolerance level is, etc. A more sophisticated code could reduce the number of attempts and save computational time.
+These type of iterations can be time consuming depending on how many shoots the code is going to perform (which depends on how big a correction is when a shoot misses the steady-state, how small the tolerance error is, how far away from equilibrium the first shot is, and so on).
+A more sophisticated code could reduce the number of attempts and save computational time through different numerical methods and techniques (take an advanced math course).

 Since we know that is very unlikely that our "shoots" will exactly hit the steady state $(k^*, c(k^*)$, we need to define a success criteria.
 The success criteria is when the shoots hits close enough to the target.
-We need to define circle around the equilibrium that plays the role of the tolerance level.
-Once we find a "shoot" that hits inside this circle, the shoots is considered a success and an approximation good enough for the estimation purposes.
+We need to define a circle around the equilibrium that plays the role of being the tolerance level.
+Once we find a shoot that hits inside this circle, the shoots is considered a success and an approximation good enough for the estimation purposes.

 The distance of a point to the steady-state is: $distance = \sqrt[2]{(\tilde{k} - k^\*)^2 + (\tilde{c} - c^\*)^2}$, where $\tilde{k}, \tilde{c}$ are the shoot estimations.

 The shooting functions have two inputs.
-The initial level of $k_0$ and a "step" size.
-The "step" size is how big the correction of the initial shoot will be after it misses the tolerance level (the target).
+The initial level of $k_0$ and a step size.
+The step size is how big the correction of the initial shoot will be after it misses the tolerance level (the target).
 Given $k_0$, the function estimates a level of $c(k_0)$ (the first shoot).
 If the shoot misses the target, then the algorithm performs a correction to the initial level of $c_0$ and shoots again.
 This sequence repeats until the shoot hits the target.

 ### The forward shot

-The first shoot of the forward shoot function is located one step below the _loci_ function.
-We know is very likely that this initial shoot is too high, and therefore the path will go above $c^*$.
-The loop has two break points to define a successful shoot.
+Let's start with the forward shoot function.
+The initial point is one step below the _loci_ function.
+We know from the first plot blow that is very likely that this initial shoot is too high, and therefore the path will go above $c^*$.
+The loop has two break points.
 The first one is if the path produces a point $(k, c)$ inside the tolerance distance from the steady-state (the above discussion).
-The second one is the path produces a value of $\tilde{k} > k_*$.
+The second one is if the path produces a value of $\tilde{k} > k_*$.
 This break point is in place because the step size (how far the new shoot starting point moves) is a fixed amount without a correction or feedback mechanism.
 It is possible, then, that after missing the target the next iteration starts at a value of $c$ that is too low.
-Such path may still be an estimation good enough even if it does not satisfy the tolerance level (for the purposes of this notebook, this is enough).
+Such path will be considered good enough even if it does not satisfy the tolerance level (for the purposes of this example, this is enough).

 There is a third break, which is a cap on the number of iterations the loop can perform.
 When building a code like this, this type of break can help avoid a mistake that sends the code into an infinite loop.